Cycle and Hike

 Rest up and restock in Bandon.
 Cyclists traveling the Oregon Coast will find all the bike-friendly resources needed for the perfect layover.
 And, the compact geography makes it easy to get around by foot or bike.

-New installations make cyclists feel even more welcome: A cyclist section was unveiled at Bullards Beach State Park in 2014 for overnight stays.
-For a quick rest, park at the cycle stop on First St. in Old Town, next to Tony’s Crab Shack, then walk to nearby beaches, waterfront, shopping and dining locations.
+Just need a quick rest stop?
+Park at the cycle stop on First St. in Old Town, next to Tony’s Crab Shack, then walk to nearby beaches, waterfront, shopping and dining locations.

 Stroll the beach.
 Relax.
 Upload your latest pics.
 No matter how you spend your time in Bandon, you’ll hit the road refreshed and ready to climb back in the saddle.

-The Wild Rivers Scenic Bikeway is a 61-mile journey through some of the most appealing scenery in North Curry County.
-Ride past historic landmarks: Battle Rock, Cape Blanco lighthouse, the Port Orford Coast Guard Museum, and the Elk River fish hatchery.
+The only scenic bikeway on the Oregon Coast, the Wild Rivers Scenic Bikeway is a 60-mile journey through some of the most appealing scenery in North Curry County.
+Ride past historic landmarks: Battle Rock, Cape Blanco lighthouse, Port Orford Coast Guard Museum, and Elk River fish hatchery.
 The ride starts and ends at Battle Rock Park in Port Orford, just 25 miles south of Bandon.
-Visit the bikeway’s Travel Oregon page for maps, photos, and more.